Recipes from Italy

 THE FILLING

-• Boil 4 eggs for 10 minutes.
-Remove the shells while they are still hot.
-Let them cool then cut into thin slices.
-Set aside.
+• Cut the hard-boiled eggs into thin slices and set aside.
 Cut the hard mozzarella cheese into thin slices as well and set aside.

 • Now place the ricotta in a bowl.
 Add two or three tablespoons of meat sauce and mix everything until you get a homogeneous reddish-cream.